 Things to Do in Ithaca in the Winter

-The rolling hills will soon be covered in snow, and the Finger Lakes are beginning to freeze over.
+When the rolling hills are covered in snow, and the Finger Lakes have that sparkling icy surface.
 That can mean only one thing: it’s wintertime in Ithaca once again!
 Don’t let the cold temperatures keep you hibernating inside this year.
 Make a trip to Tompkins County and embrace the season.
 With so many things to do, from frozen waterfall hiking to museum exploration, annual events to unique dining experiences, Ithaca offers a winter vacation that you’ll always remember.

 Check out our recommendations for a truly magical winter trip to the Ithaca area and start planning your visit today.
 Safety remains our community's top priority, please follow the latest NY State guidelines and travel advisories.
 There you will find guidance on responsible limits on travel behavior, food service offerings, and community activity.